-Irons make up the majority of clubs in a players bag, so choosing the right set can make a big difference to their game.
-And with so many types of irons on the market, all with different specifications, it can difficult to know which is best.
-This buying guide will help you decide the perfect set of irons, reveal the best brands and offer useful advice on getting everything right in a golf iron.
+Golf irons make up the majority of clubs in a players’ bag, which makes choosing the right set one of the most vital decisions prior to heading onto the greens.
+With so many types of iron on the market, each offering different specifications, it can be a tough trying to find out which products are best.
+This buying guide to 2017 golf irons will reveal the best brands and offer useful advice on getting the golf iron that’s best for your particular game.

 Super Game-Improvement irons

-For golfers who play at a high handicap, super game-improvement irons have the highest offset available which makes them easier to hit for golfers struggling to get the golf ball into the air.
-Handicaps of 21-28 will find these clubs offering the lowest COG to help with higher golf ball flight and they also come with the largest club head perimeter for a greatly improved forgiveness.
+Handicaps of 21-28 will find these clubs offering the lowest COG to help with higher golf ball flight, and they also come with the largest club head perimeter for a greatly improved forgiveness.

-Player’s irons are reserved for only the most experienced golfers who have already mastered most aspects of their game and who are now primarily seeking to work on shot shaping and feel.
-Golfers playing off a handicap of 0-10 (low) will benefit from these irons ten-fold and can also enjoy the lowest, deepest COG available.
+Player’s irons are for the most experienced golfers only, for those who have mastered their own game and feel confident in their shot-shaping and feel.
+Golfers playing off a handicap of 0-10 (low) will benefit from these irons ten-fold.
+They can also enjoy the lowest, deepest COG available by using these irons.

 Over-sized cavity back

-Still very forgiving, a cavity back iron is one in which the back of the club head has been hollowed out to remove weight from behind the centre of the club face.
-This means more of the club head’s mass is around the perimeter.
-With the change to the physical appearance and weighting characteristics, the physics of impact between club face and golf ball are also adjusted.
-The result is a golf iron that’s easier to hit and achieves a wider range of forgiveness for golfers.
+Still forgiving, cavity back irons have hollow heads to remove weight from behind the centre of the club face.
+This helps more of the club head’s mass around the perimeter.
+With the change to the physical appearance and weighting characteristics, the physics of impact between club face and golf ball are also adjusted, resulting in a golf iron that’s easier to hit, and achieves a wider range of forgiveness for golfers.

 Muscle back irons have a full back of the club head as opposed to the hollowed out cavity back iron.
-Muscle back irons provide golfers with more feedback but also demand the golfer contact the golf ball with the centre of the club face with much greater consistency.
-Using muscle back irons runs the risk of a greater loss of distance and worse feel on off-centre hits.
-Muscle backs have higher centre of gravity location, which is able to produce lower trajectory that’s preferred by many golfers.
+Muscle back irons provide golfers with greater feedback, but also demand the golfer contact the golf ball with the centre of the club face with much greater consistency.
+By Using muscle back irons, players run the risk of losing a little distance and worse feel on off-centre hits.
+Muscle backs have higher centre of gravity location, which produces lower trajectory that’s preferred by many golfers.
 The cavity backs perimeter weighting and lower moment of inertia allows for more forgiveness.

 Blade head irons have more weight positioned behind the middle of the golf club but are very unforgiving and any badly struck shot will be punished.
-Blades are preferred by many top golfers because it allows them to more easily work the golf ball and feels softer at impact.
-Blades have a much smaller sweet spot on every shot but the rewards for mastering this golf club head is well worth the practice.
+Blades are preferred by most top golfers because it allows them to more easily work the golf ball; plus, it feels softer at impact.
+Blades have a much smaller sweet spot, but the rewards for mastering this golf club head is well worth the practice.

 Forged clubs are made by taking a piece of soft steel and beating it into shape.
 Many golfers claim that forged clubs offer better feel because the steel used in the forging process is softer due to the higher carbon content.
 Players who use forged clubs get softer feel with shots as well as greater control.
 The forged head is generally preferred by lower handicap golfers and costs a bit more, but better players will revel in its ability to help them save shots.